 A mining concession is an authorisation granted by the federal government.
 It is a unilateral administrative act whereby a specific activity is authorised to be carried out under particular rules or over public assets.
 By means of a concession, certain rights may be exercised during a specified period by an individual or a private legal entity.
-The general economic interests of Mexico prevail over the private interests of such individual or private legal entity.2
+The general economic interests of Mexico prevail over the private interests of any individual or private legal entity.2

-Upon the granting of a concession, the government is no longer involved in the carrying out of the granted activity, which will be performed by an individual or private legal entity.
+Upon the granting of a concession, the government is no longer involved in the carrying out of the granted activity, which will be performed by an individual or a private legal entity.
 The main activity that the government performs with respect to granted concessions is to verify that the concessionaire complies with the obligations set out in the respective laws.

-By means of a mining concession, the Federal Executive (through the Ministry of Economy) confers the right to explore, exploit and process concessible minerals or other substances located within an allotted area to either:
+By means of a mining concession, the Federal Executive (through the Ministry of Economy) confers the right to explore, exploit and process allowable minerals or other substances located within an allotted area to either:

-- b in a public bidding procedure, the best offeror with respect to land covered by cancelled allotments or by mineral reserves that have been disincorporated.
+- in a public bidding procedure, the best offeror with respect to land covered by cancelled allotments or by mineral reserves that have been disincorporated.

 A mining concession may be revoked or cancelled by the government in the case of non-compliance with the obligations set out in the applicable legal provisions.

 Mining concessions have a term of 50 years from the date on which the relevant title is recorded in the Public Registry of Mining.